pbrisbin/drafts/safety-through-generalization.md

 specifying that you must work with any `Functor f` and not specifically lists.
 This means you can no longer return `[]`, or make a mistake like accidentally reordering, shortening, or lengthening your result.
-At this point, the *only* possible error is not applying the function at all -- and that's probably fairly avoidable.
+At this point, the *only* possible error is applying the function the wrong number of times -- and that's probably fairly avoidable.